Montana-Code-School/pawsForAMoment/README.md

 # Paws For A Moment (arms of an angle)

-Paws For A Moment is a mobile application that aggregates animal shelters across the state of Montana.
+## Paws For A Moment is a mobile application that aggregates animal shelters across the state of Montana.

+______

+#### If you're new to PawsForAMoment...
+- Clone the repo
+- npm install on both the front and back ends.
+  - front-end is in the main pawsForAMoment folder
+  - back-end is in the server folder
+- in order to run the app on your local server, you will need to simultaneously run 2 terminals (one for both the front and back ends)
+  - on the front-end: run
+    `npm start`
+  - on the back-end: cd into server and run
+    `npm run devstart`
+- app is served on a simulator

+#### PawsForAMoment Features...

+#### Known bugs...

+_______

 ## Daily Workflow Logs
 ### 04/05/18: